 You just don’t know how lucky you are, until you complete a gratitude ritual.

 In 2016 I decided to explore gratitude in depth.
-It was a year where I was rejected by women I had feelings for, and where I was sick for 3 months of the year.
-I was sick for 2 months and then not long after I was sick for another month.
+It was a year where I was rejected by women I had feelings for, and was sick for 3 months of the year.
+I was sick for 2 months and then not long after for another month.

 My gratitude ritual involved writing down what I was truly grateful for, on every one of those 365 days.
-I learnt through dedicating time to my grateful ritual, that love was always present and there is some magic in every day.
+I learnt through dedicating time to my grateful ritual, that love was always present and there is magic in every day.

 * A gratitude ritual is not complete unless you feel an opening of the heart or a tear in the eye.
 It is not an intellectual process, it is a feeling process.

 At different times over the 365 days I focused specifically on parts of my life I felt needed perspective.
 I dedicated several days in a row, to the following areas.

 - My physical body (from head to toe finding gratitude for ALL of my body).

-- My friendships (I also called them and expressed gratitude to them verbally)
+- Friendships (I also called them to express gratitude verbally).

 - My business and clients.

 - The natural world.

-At one point in the year while driving, I thought about every person of influence that has been in my life to date.
+One night while resting at home, I thought about every person of influence that has been in my life to date.
 I recalled from birth to the present, around 150 people and realised every person had contributed to my life.
-I cried and felt like I have never, ever been alone.
+I cried and felt like I had never, ever been alone.

 Stress, frustrations and resentments are letting us know there are people and things we aren’t appreciating in life.
-By finding gratitude in things that hurt us, we become free and find out there is always good.
+By finding gratitude in things that hurt us, we become free and discover there is always good.

 Creating Your Own Gratitude Ritual

-Each evening before sleep, write down 5 things you are truly grateful for in a small notebook.
+Each evening before sleep, write down 5 things you are truly grateful for in a notebook.
 Everything is fair game to write about: Small & big things, your relationship, your body, family, friendships, experiences, feelings, work, spirituality and yourself.

 - Buy a notepad and keep it at your bed side table.